 Episode 7: Voleth Meir

-Episode Seven was directed by Louise Hooper and most likely written by Michael Ostrowski.
+Episode Seven was directed by Louise Hooper and written by Michael Ostrowski.

 Voleth Meir (played by veteran actress Ania Marson) is perhaps the most mysterious new character that will be introduced in season two.
 In an early casting call, she was described as ‘a very old white haired woman.
 A demon, who roams the land bargaining and preying on people’s deepest and darkest desires‘.